ghamadi/pass-profiler/README.md

 > **Note:**
 >
-> All values will be used in a case-insensitive match, you should not worry about the case of your pattern, nor should you expect the profiler to respect the casing.
+> All matching of values is case _insensitive_, you should not worry about the case of your pattern, nor should you expect the profiler to respect the casing.
 This ensures a more pessimistic computation of entropy.
 >
 > Regular expressions should be wrapped with `/` and cannot have flags. (e.g., `/someword[0-9]+/`)